 There's nothing more warming and comforting in winter than eating dishes that resonate with the rich, earthy flavour of chestnuts.
 Chestnuts are strongly associated with European winters, freshly roasted on charcoal braziers and sold in paper cones.

-This starchy nut which has little oil content and is packed with minerals (phosphorus was a staple food of the poor in ancient times, both in Europe and China.
+This starchy nut which has little oil content and is packed with minerals (phosphorus, calcium and magnesium) was a staple food of the poor in ancient times, both in Europe and China.
 They were shelled, peeled and dried to provide sustenance well beyond their autumn season.
 Dried chestnuts are widely used still in Chinese and Italian cuisines.
 They are easy to use, requiring only an overnight soak in water to reconstitute.

 There are many species and even more varieties of chestnuts, each with its own characteristic texture (ranging from floury to creamy to waxy) and flavour (savoury to sweet) as well as degree of difficulty in peel the bitter, mouth-puckering skin (from impossible to easy).